Schloss- und Gartenverwaltung Nymphenburg

 No regular guided tours

-Audioguide available in German, English, Italian, French, Spanish and Russian (with costs)
+Audioguide available in German, English, Italian, French, Spanish, Russian, Chinese (Mandarin) and Japanese (with costs)

 8 euros regular